How we became The DateKeepers

 About two hundred million years ago, late in the Triassic Period of the Mesozoic Era, the land masses known today as the Americas and Africa diverged.
 Most of the Appalachian Mountains stayed in North America, but several fragments broke away and ended up scattered across the Old World.
 The southernmost splinter became the Atlas Mountains of Morocco.

 Mekiya was born and raised in Asheville, North Carolina.
 Itto’s birthplace was a rural, semi-nomadic settlement deep in the Middle Atlas Mountains.
-We met in Arkansas in 2017, but two years passed before we called each other friends, four before we started dating, and five before we realized we're from the same mountains, and have been all along.
+We first met in Arkansas in 2017, but several more years passed before we discovered that we're from the same mountains, and have been all along.

 In Tamazight, Itto’s mother-tongue, it’s often said that “Stories move the mountains.”
-We both believe in the potential of narrative to transform minds and lives, and we’re committed to telling the kinds of stories that traditional media outlets and publishers tend to pass over: those of real people grappling with real problems, barriers, and limitations, sometimes finding solutions, sometimes not, but remaining relentless in their drive to better their lives and their worlds.
+We both believe in the potential of narrative to transform minds and lives, and we’re committed to telling the kinds of stories that traditional media tend to pass over: those of real people grappling with real challenges and limitations while striving to realize their potential and make contributions to the world, sometimes finding solutions, sometimes not, but remaining relentless in their drive to better their own and others' lives.

-DateKeepers Media is an international platform for sharing such stories: for giving them life and breath and depth and showcasing much-needed reasons for hope without lapsing into vapid inspirational porn.
-You’ll find an eclectic collection of profiles, op-eds, humor, and more—and hopefully, buried in all that mess, you’ll find whatever you happen to need.
+DateKeepers Media is an international platform for sharing such stories and showcasing much-needed reasons for hope, not with one-dimensional inspiration porn, but with nuanced stories that shed light on people who are solving real problems and making real progress against serious odds.
+You’ll find an eclectic collection of profiles, essays, op-eds and commentaries, research-based articles, investigative reporting, and more—and hopefully, buried in all that mess, you’ll find whatever you happen to need.

 In Tamazight, “tini” means date (as in the fruit) and “ou” means “owner” or “keeper.”
 Hence, the “Outinis” are “date keepers.”